kevnguy/Chatroom-WebDev/README.md

  - `bcrypt` for salting and hashing passwords

-## Installation
+## Installation/Setup
 - Go to the directory for this project and run `npm install`.
 - Current configuration for database is local.
-This requires the installation of mongoDB server an creation of a new database.
+This requires the installation of mongoDB server and creation of a new database.
 Afterwards, start the mongo instance with `mongod`
 - then run `nodemon server.js` and `ng serve --open` in parallel terminal.

 ## Usage/Screenshots